 Intense; some hiking through marsh and rough ground every day but ATV’s available

 Our accommodations will be simple but comfortable in Gambell (basic rooms and shared bathrooms).
 Walking on Gambell is very strenuous because of the loose gravel.
 In order to make Gambell more accessible, we provide ATVs for our customers, usually two per ATV.
 Our primary leader will be Stephan Lorenz.
 We will have additional leaders as needed.

-Emperor Goose; Least, Parakeet & Crested Auklets; Dovekie; Yellow-billed, Arctic & Pacific Loons; Steller’s, Spectacled, King & Common Eiders; Ivory (rare) & Slaty-backed Gulls; Common Ringed Plover; Common Greenshank; Wood Sandpiper; Gray-tailed Tattler; Red-necked Stint; Red Phalarope; Eastern Yellow & White Wagtails; Red-throated Pipit; Bluethroat; Brambling all are nearly annual; many less common Eurasian vagrants seen on recent tours: Green, Terek & Common Sandpipers; Great Knot; Long-toed & Temminck’s Stints; Eyebrowed Thrush, Siberian Stonechat, Olive-backed Pipit, Brambling, Pallas’s Bunting; Eurasian Bullfinch & Hawfinch depending upon year and weather patterns.
+Emperor Goose; Least, Parakeet & Crested Auklets; Dovekie; Yellow-billed, Arctic & Pacific Loons; Steller’s, Spectacled, King & Common Eiders; Ivory (rare) & Slaty-backed Gulls; Common Ringed Plover; Common Greenshank; Wood Sandpiper; Gray-tailed Tattler; Red-necked Stint; Red Phalarope; Eastern Yellow & White Wagtails; Red-throated Pipit; Bluethroat; Brambling all are nearly annual; many less common Eurasian vagrants seen on recent tours: Green, Terek & Common Sandpipers; Great Knot; Long-toed & Temminck’s Stints; Eyebrowed Thrush, Siberian Stonechat, Olive-backed Pipit, Common Chiffchaff; Brambling, Pallas’s Bunting; Eurasian Bullfinch & Hawfinch depending upon year and weather patterns.

 Walrus, Arctic Fox, Gray Whale

 Native culture; scenery (you can see Russia!)

 Planning for the Trip

 Coast Inn at Lake Hood, Anchorage, Alaska